TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/doc/triage.md

 * Try to look at incoming issues daily.
 * If you have limited time, scan for urgent issues first.
 * Try to have the triage queue empty on Monday mornings.
-* If you cannot take your shift, trade with another monorail team member, or chat with jrobbins.
+* If you cannot take your shift, trade with another monorail team member.

 ## Queues